KPro1982/CreateKonfig/README.md

 ## Methods

 ### On the client
-`yourInstanceName.Register(this, "yourhandlerclassname")` to register a client-side handler with the server
+`yourInstanceName.Register(this, "yourhandlerclassname")` to register a client-side handler with the server.
+The template data class has an example in the comments.

 `yourInstanceName.UpdateServer()`  to send client data to server.